How to Setup a HTTPS Node JS Server on Amazon EC2

 Update Registered domain's name servers

-go to the registered domains, click the Add or edit name servers, update the Name servers value from NS records' value.
+Go to the registered domains, click the Add or edit name servers, and update the name server values from the NS records' values.

-name servers -> NS records Once above steps had confirmed, then we can go to ACM to create certificate, otherwise might see error during the process.
+name servers -> NS records Once the above steps are confirmed, we can go to ACM to create the certificate.
+Otherwise, you might see errors during the process.

 Request AWS Certificate

-Go to the AWS ACM, click Request a certificate and choose Request a public certificate, at the windows of Add domain names, add *.example.com, then also add the following 2 as another name to this certificate, example.com, www.example.com.
-In this way, you can create one certification and will be valid for both example.com and www.example.com.
+Go to the AWS ACM, click Request a certificate and choose Request a public certificate.
+At the window for Add domain names, add *.example.com, then also add the following 2 as another name to this certificate: example.com and www.example.com.
+In this way, you can create one certificate that will be valid for both example.com and www.example.com.

 Request a public certificate